justaduck98/car-detailing-project/README.md

 ### Code

-* [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were consulted on a regular basis for inspiration and sometimes to be able to better understand the code being implement.
+* [Stack Overflow](https://stackoverflow.com/) was consulted on a few occasions to be able to better understand the code and how to implement it correctly.

 ## Acknowledgements